StartSchoolHQ/startschool-wiki/docs/GeneralInformation/performanceAssessment.md

 ## Next steps

 **Individual check-ins**
-- Austra Marta will send emails to students who need individual check-ins on **October 30**.
+- Program manager responsible for progress will send emails to students who need individual check-ins **every two months** from the program beginning.
-- Check-ins will be scheduled in the **first week of November** according to each student's availability.
+- Check-ins will be scheduled in the **first week of each third month** according to each student's availability.

 **What to expect:**
 - A personalized conversation about your progress